blackflux/js-gardener/README.md

 To run all tests locally

-    $ npm test
+    $ npm t

 and in debug mode with

-    $ npm test -- --debug
+    $ npm t -- --debug

-All Mocha options can be passed in using the double dash.
+All Mocha options can be passed using double dash.
 E.g. to run individual tests

     $ npm run test-simple -- -g "Partial Test Description Here"